Frequently Asked Questions

 Q6: I am scheduled to complete the academic requirements on time, but I may not be able to participate (for example, I may not pass my thesis defense/dissertation defense or my family may not be able to attend).
 What should I do?

-Please sign up if you think you may attend.
+Please sign up for the ceremony on MyMav.
 It is better for our planning purposes to have you on our list and count you (even if you ultimately do not show up) than have you show up without us being prepared for you.
-You can always fill out the REGISTRATION form again (and select a different participation status) if your situation changes.
-Please update your status as soon as you know that your situation has changed.

 Q7: I don't know if I'm going to pass all of my classes.
 Can I still participate in Commencement?